MrLixm/nuke-tools-lxm/src/nodes/metadataToCamera/README.md

 If this does not solve your issue this means you might have missing metadata.

-Make sure you have the `exr/worldToCamera` key in your metadata.
-Additional metadata keys needed can be found on the internal `otherMetadata` node.

 > Why does the focal length doesn't match with the original camera

-As mentioned the `focal length`, `horizontal aperture`, `vertical aperture` will not match yoru original camera, but they will still produce the same "viewport" when you use the camera.
+As mentioned the `focal length`, `horizontal aperture`, `vertical aperture` will not match your original camera, but they will still produce the same "viewport" when you use the camera.

 # Developer